Frequently Asked Questions about Labyrinths

 Is it like a maze?

-No. A maze has several different paths and lots of dead ends.
-A labyrinth has only one path and no dead ends, so you can’t get lost.
-A maze is an intellectual exercise and a labyrinth is a spiritual one.
+Yes and no. A maze is a very complex version of a labyrinth, but it has walls or hedges, several different pathways and lots of dead ends.
+A labyrinth is usually flat on the ground, has only one path and no dead ends, so you can’t get lost.
+If a maze is an intellectual exercise, a labyrinth is a spiritual one.
+A maze is designed for you to get lost in, whereas a labyrinth is designed for you to find yourself

 Is it a Christian thing?

-Yes and no. It has been used in Christian Cathedrals in Europe since the 13th century, but there are simpler versions of the labyrinth which are more than 4000 years old.
+Yes and no. It has been used in Christian Cathedrals in Europe since the 13th century, but there are simpler versions of the labyrinth which are more than 4000 years old,so it pre-dates all of our religions.
 Ancient examples have been found in Europe, India, China and North and South America.

 So is it a Pagan thing?

-Its broader than any one particular religion.
+It is broader than any one religion.
 It is a universal and non-denominational symbol – an inclusive sacred space which welcomes people of all faiths.
+It can reflect whatever beliefs you walk with – serving all people equally.

 If its so old why haven’t I heard of it before?